asalga/Python-Primer/primer.md

 # Python Primer
 The purpose of this document is to give the reader a basic understanding of Python.
+Written by [Andor  Salga](https://asalga.wordpress.com)

+## The Basics
-Some things to keep in mind before starting your Python development
+Some things to keep in mind before starting your Python development:

  * Python is **not** freeform; indentation matters
  * Python is case-sensitive